ShapeOfMatter/402-Receipts-Website/_proposal/02_overview.markdown

 both between the consumer and a third-party notary, and between the producer and that same notary (if the producer of the content is a separate entity from the notary).

 > We anticipate a tip-jar configuration in which no payment is _required_ to access the resource, but a clear means of making optional payments is exposed to the client along with explicit expectations about what they _should_ pay.
 Throughout this document we will talk interchangeably about "requiring" or "accepting" receipts.
 The actual behavior gets specified in the {% include link s=site.data.glossary.receipt_definition %}.
-Tools for handling this situation _within the tools of this protocol_ and _with ideal performance_ are unlikely to be included in Version 0.

-Although this standard will focus on HTTPS exchanges; it's desirable that the framework translate clearly to other internet communications.

 ## How do you, an end-user, use this?